 \section{Conclusion}

-In this paper, we proposed a lite distributed semantic communication system, named L-DeepSC, for Internet of Things (IoT) networks, where the participating devices are usually with limited power and computing capabilities.
+In this paper, we proposed a lite distributed semantic communication system, named L-DeepSC, for the Internet of Things (IoT) networks, where the participating devices are usually with limited power and computing capabilities.
 Specially, the receiver and feature extractor were designed jointly for text transmission.
 Firstly, we analyzed the effectiveness of CSI in forward-propagation and back-propagation during system training over the fading channels.
 The analytical results reveal that the fading channels contaminate the weights update and restrict model representation capability.
-Thus, a refined LS estimator with less pilot overheads was developed to eliminate the effects from fading channels.
-Besides, we map the full-resolution original constellation into finite bits constellation to match the current antenna design, which was verified by simulation results.
+Thus, a refined LS estimator with fewer pilot overheads was developed to eliminate the effects of fading channels.
+Besides, we map the full-resolution original constellation into finite bits constellation to lower the cost of IoT devices, which was verified by simulation results.
 Finally, due to the limited narrow bandwidth and computational capability in IoT networks, two model compression approaches have been proposed: 1) the network sparsification to prune the unnecessary weights, and 2) network quantization to reduce the weights resolution.
-The simulation results validated that the proposed L-DeepSC outperforms the traditional methods, especially in the low SNR regime, and has provided insights in the balance among compression ratio, sparsity ratio, and quantization level.
+The simulation results validated that the proposed L-DeepSC outperforms the traditional methods, especially in the low SNR regime, and has provided insights into the balance among compression ratio, sparsity ratio, and quantization level.
 Therefore, our proposed L-DeepSC is a promising candidate for intelligent IoT networks, especially in the low SNR regime.

 \ifCLASSOPTIONcaptionsoff

 \fi